-Compensation Analyst conducts formal review of the position and makes recommendation for classification level.
+Compensation Analyst conducts formal review of the position and makes a recommendation for the position's classification level.

 Compensation Analyst forwards recommendation to control point for final approval via email notification.

 Control Point (or their delegate) replies-to-all with their final decision.